Tatra (company): 1939–1956 World War II and beyond

-Following the Nazi occupation of Czechoslovakia the production at Kopřivnice was annexed by the Germans for the supply of trucks needed by the Wehrmacht.
-Apart from the existing line up of T27, T92/92 a new heavy truck, the T81, commenced production featuring liquid-cooled 12.5 L V8 diesel engine with a power output of 118 kW, in 6×4 axle configuration.
-This vehicle evolved in 1942 into the T111 which continued in production until 1962, with the total of 33,690 units made.
+Following the Nazi occupation of Czechoslovakia, the production at Kopřivnice was annexed by the Germans for the supply of trucks needed by the Wehrmacht.
+Apart from the existing line-up of T27, T92/92, a new heavy truck, the T81, commenced production featuring a liquid-cooled 12.5 L V8 diesel engine with a power output of 118 kW, in 6×4 axle configuration.
+This vehicle evolved in 1942 into the T111 which continued in production until 1962, with a total of 33,690 units made.
 The T111 also featured Tatra's first air-cooled diesel engine, a massive V12 originally designed for the armoured Sd.Kfz.
 234 Puma.
-In the latter stages of World War II Tatra was instrumental in the development of air-cooled diesel engines for German tanks.
-In late 1944 General Heinz Guderian ordered that production of the Type 38(t) Hetzer tank be modified to incorporate a Tatra Type 928 V-8 air-cooled diesel engine, though this order was delayed so production could continue uninterrupted.
-After the war the T111 contributed heavily to the rebuilding effort in Central and Eastern Europe and a memorial was built at Magadan, Siberia, for its exploits in the Far East of the USSR.
+In the latter stages of World War II, Tatra was instrumental in the development of air-cooled diesel engines for German tanks.
+In late 1944, General Heinz Guderian ordered that production of the Type 38(t) Hetzer tank be modified to incorporate a Tatra Type 928 V-8 air-cooled diesel engine, though this order was delayed so production could continue uninterrupted.
+After the war, the T111 contributed heavily to the rebuilding effort in Central and Eastern Europe, and a memorial was built at Magadan, Siberia, for its exploits in the Far East of the USSR.

 1957–1982 moving forward

 The decision to replace the reliable but ageing T111 was taken in 1952 based on central planning economy of socialist government where directive was made to Tatra N.P. that it should concentrate on the manufacture of 7 to 10 ton capacity commercial vehicles and in 1956 first T137 and T138 trucks were exhibited at the Czechoslovak machinery expo in Brno.
 Production of the T111 continued alongside the T138 series until 1962.
-The T138 itself continued in production until 1969 when it was replaced by the T148, which provided an increase in power output, reliability and product improvements.
+The T138 itself continued in production until 1969 when it was replaced by the T148, which provided an increase in power output, reliability, and product improvements.

-In 1967 Tatra began production of the T813 off-road truck using its modular construction technology; the model incorporated the latest trends in commercial vehicle design such as cab-over-engine (COE) and wide profile tyres.
-It featured a new V12 engine and all military versions had a central tyre inflation/deflation system as standard equipment.
-The T813 was designed to tow loads up to 100 ton GCM and it was a familiar sight on the roads in Czechoslovakia hauling large, often over-sized loads.
+In 1967, Tatra began production of the T813 off-road truck using its modular construction technology; the model incorporated the latest trends in commercial vehicle design, such as cab-over-engine (COE) and wide profile tyres.
+It featured a new V12 engine, and all military versions had a central tyre inflation/deflation system as standard equipment.
+The T813 was designed to tow loads up to 100 tons GCM, and it was a familiar sight on the roads in Czechoslovakia hauling large, often oversized loads.